Migrating hosting provider

 --ssl2 --delete2

-Due to recent offer change and price increase from Scaleway (essentially moving out from Online.net to Scaleway dedicated offer), I now had the registrar on Online.net and the hosting on Scaleway, and on top of that some HTTPS certificate woes.
+Due to a recent offer change and price increase from Scaleway (essentially migrating services from Online.net to a new Scaleway dedicated offer), I ended up with my domain registered on Online.net, hosting on Scaleway, and on top of that, recurring HTTPS certificate issues.

 Switching provider

-The first step was to get a new web-hosting plan at OVH.
-I already have an account, pretty straigthforward.
+The first step was to get a new web-hosting plan from OVH.
+I already had an account, so it was pretty straightforward.

 Content and domain migration

-Once the new account was setup, I then:
+Once the new account was set up, I:

-• moved out the blog first and hosted domains from Scaleway to OVH
+• moved the blog and hosted domains from Scaleway to OVH

-• created virtualhosts on OVH for each domains
+• created virtual hosts on OVH for each domain

-• updated the DNS on Scaleway to move to point to the new OVH hosted domains
+• updated the DNS on Scaleway to point to the new OVH-hosted domains

-After waiting a bit for DNS propagation, the content was migrated successfully.
+After waiting a bit for DNS propagation, the content was successfully migrated.

 Email and domain transfer

-The email and domain transfer was a bit trickier, as I could not create emails in OVH without first transferring the domain.
+The email and domain transfer was a bit trickier, since I could not create email accounts in OVH without first transferring the domain.

-So I initiated the domain transfer from Online.net to OVH, this allowed the new DNS Zone to be created on OVH, and also unlocked the Email feature (yeah!…).
+So I initiated the domain transfer from Online.net to OVH, which allowed the new DNS zone to be created on OVH, and also unlocked the email feature (finally!).

-Having now access to emails, I could transfer the rest of the remaining stuff from Scaleway:
+Once email access was available, I transferred the rest of the setup from Scaleway:

-• sync my mails to OVH via imapsync like above to the new mail host
+• synced my mails to OVH using imapsync as described earlier, pointing to the new mail host

-• update the MX on Scaleway to point to the new servers on OVH (+ DKIM)
+• updated the MX records on Scaleway to point to the new OVH mail servers (with DKIM)

-• wait for the domain transfer to finish
+• waited for the domain transfer to complete

-After ensuring everything was fine for a few days, I closed the account on Scaleway.
+After making sure everything was working properly for a few days, I closed the Scaleway account.

 Conclusion

-I only migrated because Scaleway offer and upgrade from the Online.net hosting was:
+I only migrated because Scaleway’s updated offer, replacing the older Online.net service, was:

-• more restrictive: I only had access to 2 email addresses and I needed to upgrade the plan in order to use them
+• more restrictive: I had access to only 2 email addresses and needed to upgrade the plan to get more

-• buggy: I had a lot of certificate renewal problems with Online.net (not saying it will not happen with OVH…)
+• buggy: I had frequent certificate renewal issues on Online.net (not saying it won’t happen with OVH… but fingers crossed)